Top 60 picnic recipes

 Transform a punnet of ripe, juicy strawberries into a decadent snack by drizzling them in velvety dark chocolate.
 Drizzle with milk and white chocolate and enjoy as part of a romantic picnic or al fresco gathering.

 Take a look at our strawberry recipes for more inspiration with this juicy summer berry.

-Ditch the shop-bought trail mix and make up your own sweet and salty version to pack in a paper bag.
-A delicious mix of nuts, seeds, pretzels, dried fruit and chocolate, it's a great snack for kids to munch on while walking to the picnic site.
+Ditch the shop-bought trail mix and make your own healthier keto version.
+A delicious mix of popcorn, dried apricots, toasted three-seed mix and walnut halves sprinkled with cinnamon, it's a great snack for kids to munch on while walking to the picnic site.
 Any leftovers can also be used as a popcorn alternative on family film night.